-Kent State University's Coordinated Community Response Team (CCR) is a comprehensive, collaborative, and victim-centered response to sexual assault which includes prevention, education, and response/recovery components.
+Kent State University's Coordinated Community Response Team (CCR) is a comprehensive, collaborative, and person-centered team that addresses sexual and relationship violence which includes prevention, education, and response/recovery components.

 The responsibility of the CCR is to educate the university community about sexual assault, to provide anti-violence programming and support services, and to encourage all community members to speak out when witnessing violence.

 The CCR is comprised of 3 committees.
 Additionally we have 2 ad hoc groups.

 The purpose is to build KSU community members’ capacity to recognize available programs/services offered at Kent State University and the guidance to navigate what steps to take when responding to power-based personal violence incidents.

 - Identify information, resources, and communication means within the Kent State Community

 - Inform community members of what power-based personal violence is, policy, and their rights, options and resources

 - Identify information that the Kent State community and the CCRT need to prevent and respond to incidents